orbit/orbit/samples/hello/README.md

 -------------------------------------------------------------------
 You said: 'Hi from Orbit[1jue6LU5Q/uwXebNT8YQ7A]', I say: Hello from Orbit[lUrbzZw0Squmn5Ox3kTK3w] !

-Type a message an press enter, or run other instances and see what happens.
+Type a message and press enter, or run other instances and see what happens.
 -->hello orbit!
 You said: 'hello orbit!', I say: Hello from Orbit[lUrbzZw0Squmn5Ox3kTK3w] !
 -->_